-Who enabled those men to respond like that, and will do the same for us?
+And the list goes on.
+Who enabled these individuals to respond like that, and will do the same for us?
 Jesus said He will help us.
-But that's not all.
-Jesus says...
+Which raises the question, how?

 2. The Spirit will help us (14:16-17).
 Keep reading in John 14 and notice verses 16-17, "And I will ask the Father, and he will give you another Counselor to be with you forever- the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you."